Sunday, January 1, 2017

 Solo: A Star Wars Story (2018) (Movie Review)

 When it comes to my absolute favorite movie characters, one that ranks right at the top for me is Indiana Jones as portrayed by Harrison Ford.
 As a kid, he was the awesome action hero I always wanted to be, and Harrisons portrayal of him was about as iconic as they get.
 Along with his first three theatrical movies, I also owned the home video collection of the live action series “The Adventures of Young Indiana Jones”.
 In this series, the young Indiana Jones was played mostly by Sean Patrick Flanery, and while he wasn’t on par with Harrison Ford’s performance, I was still able to except him as just a younger version of my favorite character.
 The series also didn’t develop or explore his character, it just gave him a variety of different adventures to embark on, and I enjoyed it for what it was.
 For the longest time, I’ve also wanted my favorite “Star Wars” character Han Solo to get a similar series, one that would revolve around him as a younger man going on different and unique adventures in the “Star Wars” universe.
-Well, I never got the live action series I wanted, but I certainly got a theatrical movie in 2018 simply titled “Solo: A Star Wars Story”, and for me, that was exactly what I hoped for.
-I can't act like it was any kind of masterpiece, but for a simple, strait forward outer space adventure with a younger Han Solo at the helm, it didn't disappoint.
+Well, I never got the live action series I wanted, but I certainly got a theatrical movie in 2018 simply titled “Solo: A Star Wars Story”, and while I would have preferred a series for Han, the movie left me satisfied.
+I can't act like it was any kind of masterpiece, but for a simple, strait forward space adventure with a younger Han Solo at the helm, it didn't disappoint.

 Our adventure begins on Han’s home world of Corellia, where crime is everywhere, and runaways are forced to serve under a giant centipede creature named Lady Proxima.
 On a side note, I love the design and animatronic puppet work of this character, as it proves once again that the best creature effects are the practical ones in front of the camera.
 One day, the young Han Solo decides its finally time leave his filthy home planet, take his new place among the stars as a pilot, and most importantly start a new life with his girlfriend Qi'ra.

 Unfortunately, sneaking off the planet is no easy task, as our young heroes are met with opposition at the departure station.
 In a deeply griping scene, Han is sadly separated from his girlfriend, who gets apprehended, while Han escapes to join the Imperial Navy.
 This opening was outstanding and instantly got me hooked for the ride to come.
 Years later, Han deserts his post and joins a team of pirates lead by one Captain Beckett.
 After failing a heist, Han finds himself reunited with his love interest Qi’ra, only to discover that she’s under the thumb of a dangerous crime lord, who Han now owes money to.
-A plan is then set in motion to pull off a heist, to pay off the crime lord, and somehow maybe even free Qi’ra … unless of course she has a more sinister elegance then Han knows.
+A plan is then set in motion to pull off a heist, pay off the crime lord, and somehow maybe even free Qi’ra … unless of course she has a more sinister elegance then Han knows.
 From there, the movie plays out almost like a Sinbad adventure in space, as it’s not really about exploring the main character, but having a likable lead take us from one crazy encounter after another.
-Sometimes a shady dug out where our heroes have to use their wits, and other times it’s surviving dangerous encounters with other pirates or giant space squids.
-We also see how many of Han Solo’s iconic staples come to be, like how he became friends with Chewbacca, how he became Captain of the Millennium Falcon, how he flew the Kessel Run, and how he even got his name.
+Along the way, we see how many of Han Solo’s iconic staples came to be, like how he became friends with Chewbacca, how he became Captain of the Millennium Falcon, how he flew the Kessel Run, and how he even got his name.

-It’s hard for me to state if this is a good story or not, because so much of it depends on what you’d want from a movie centered around Han Solo.
-If you want a deep, character driven story that explores him in ways never seen before, then this will do very little for you.
-However, I felt that all of Han Solo’s real character growth took shape in the original “Star Wars trilogy”, so in my view, the only option left for a film centered around his younger self is to make him a likable presence to lead us on a fun space adventure.
-In this regard, I feel the film satisfied on all grounds.
-Alden Ehrenreich may not be on par with Harrison Ford, but I still felt he escaped his long shadow, and was a very charming screen presence in his own right.
+Alden Ehrenreich stars as our young Han Solo, and may not be on par with Harrison Ford, but I still felt he escaped his long shadow, and was a very charming screen presence in his own right.
 I get the impression that Alden Ehrenreich could have shined as an original character, and the title of Han Solo is keeping him from being as charismatic as the actor genuinely is.

 Still, I loved watching him in this film, I thought he was very likable, and I cheered for him all the way.
 I will admit, I felt the film got a little too caught up in crossing off a check list of events we’d expect to see in a Solo Origen film, when it could have potentially explored some deeper family topics, like why he abandoned his original family name, etc. Never the less, I still enjoyed seeing how certain Solo character traits first took shape.
 I loved when Han has his “love at first sight” moment with the Millennium Falcon, as it’s just him sitting down in the cock pit, watching the ship go to lightspeed for the first time, and you can just feel him taking it in as a life changing moment.
 It was there in that scene I was saying to myself “oh yeah, that’s Han Solo without a doubt”.
 I also liked seeing how Han met Chewbacca, and how their friendship took shape.
-Plus, while this film contains many nods to classic Solo staples, I feel it has some new material that add some merit to the character.
-For example, this film contains one of my favorite new Han Solo lines during a scene in which he and Qi’ra are sharing a drink.
-She asks what they should drink to, which Han responds with “Lets drink to … and see where we go from there.”, which is a great original line for a character swamped with memorable quotes.
+Plus, while this film contains many nods to classic Solo staples, I feel it has some new material that added some merit to the character.
+For example, this film contains one of my favorite new Han Solo lines during a toast - “Lets drink to … and see where we go from there.”.
 It was also great to see a side of Han we never got to see in the original trilogy.
 While he always had a level of charm to his personality, he also had a bed side manner that stemmed from believing he knew better than those around him.
 That was a trait that came about through age and years of experience, yet in this film, we see Han as a star-y-eyed innocent who thinks he can take on the galaxy, no matter what it throws at him.
 At last, while this isn’t an in-depth character centered story, I feel it has just enough cornels of one to balance out.

-All the meaningful seeds of heart and a good character story come in the form of the love interest Qi’ra, who’s brought to life with an equal amount of charisma by Emilia Clarke.
-Being completely transparent for a moment, I’ve had a crush on Emilia Clarke ever sense I fell in love with her breakout character from “Game of Thrones”, so I can’t help but feel like I was already conditioned to like her on some level, regardless of what her character in the film was going to be like.
+All the meaningful seeds of heart and a good character story come in the form of the love interest Qi’ra, who’s brought to life with an equal amount of charisma by Emilia Clarke, who was ridding the high or her breakout character from "Game of Thrones".

-As it turned out, Qi’ra has now subtled with me as one of my new favorite Star Wars girls.
+Aside from the novelty of the actress, Qi’ra has now subtilled with me as one of my new favorite Star Wars girls.
 Although, this admittedly becomes a double edge sword, as I found Qi’ra a far more interesting and compelling character then Han Solo himself.
 This is a woman who’s as good as they get, and her love for Han is very real, yet her current place in life is forced to serve an evil crime lord, and in order to keep the ones she loves safe, she has to commit to doing some awful things in his name.
 When she goes on her journey with Han, you can see her open up, genuinely enjoy herself for who she knows she is, and convey her feelings toward Han, yet you can still see the person behind her eyes who knows that she just can’t fully escape the life she’s trapped in.
 That’s the kind of character worthy of Shakespeare status, but the movie just never takes full advantage of what it’s got.
 The issue is that the scrip needs Han to have a story arc with Captain Beckett played by Woody Harrelson, and that relationship just isn’t as interesting.
 Clearly the film is trying to make Beckett the figurative John Silver to his Jim Hawkins, but I never once felt that same connection or chemistry, largely because his character arc with Han just doesn’t balance alongside Hans relation with Qi’ra.
-Also, Woody Harrelson just doesn’t look like he wants to be there, while on the other hand, I get a genuine feeling of both commitment and joyful fun from both Emilia Clarke and Alden Ehrenreich in their respected roles.
-In my view, the character Beckett should have been dropped completely, that way the film could have centered on the more compelling relationship, and would have also led to a more impactful ending … but I’ll talk about that later.
+In my view, the character Beckett should have been dropped completely, that way the film could have centered on the more compelling relationship of Han and Qi'ra, and would have also led to a more impactful ending … but I’ll talk about that later.

 The film also contains a solid ensemble supporting characters, with a decent cast.
 It’s hard to explain, but there was something about seeing these characters play off each other that was extremely satisfying, and such a joy to watch.
-I loved their banter, I loved how their individual personalities bounced off each other, I loved that they were both friends and competitors in equal measure, and it was such a treat just to see some fresh new faces aboard the Millennium Falcon.
-It’s just not Star Wars to me without that ship, and it’s always very gratifying to see new characters aboard it … or in the exception of others, their old characters with new actors.
+I loved their banter, I loved how their individual personalities bounced off each other, I loved that they were friends and competitors in equal measure, and it was such a treat just to see some fresh new faces aboard the Millennium Falcon.
 Even some of the supporting players added a lot to the film.
-I loved the alien monkey named Rio, who’s a very original species and voice actor Jon Favreau brings him to life with so much personality.
+I loved the alien monkey named Rio, who’s a very original species and voice actor Jon Favreau brings him to life with a distinct personality.
 It’s just a shame he was pulled out of the movie so soon, because he was a welcomed presence.
 The droid L3 was a character I could have probably done without, but sense she’s here, I’ll go ahead and say that I loved the effects on display, as that droid looked more real than any other droid I’ve seen in this series.
 Even the voice actress for L3 was very good, and the overall design of this robot was wonderful.

 In general, the big take away scene is watching the Millennium Falcon make the classic Kessel Run.
 This was a highly entertaining scene, and probably my favorite outer space sequence since the asteroid field chase from “The Empire Strikes Back”.
 After accomplishing their big heist, The Falcon gets lost in a giant gas cloud, which is like an expansive space labyrinth with multiple twists and turns.
 It’s full of uncharted passage ways, enemy ships on the hunt, gravity wells and a giant squid monster.
 I love the atmosphere of this scene, as well as the concept of being lost in a giant space nebula.
 Aside from being very creative, this is also an important moment when we see Han take command of the Falcon, and how Chewbacca becomes his co-pilot.
-The line “I’ve got a good feeling about this”, was a little on the noise, but I liked it still.
 I also loved how this scene made select call backs to classic “Star Wars” music.
 The great John Williams returns to conduct the music for this film, which is welcome, but he doesn’t provide the film with an original score that really stood out.
 After composing the iconic Indiana Jones score, I was hoping he’d bring something just as legendary to Han Solo, but that sadly didn’t happen.
 The only piece of music I really loved was the Enfys Nest score, which gave me chills, and reminded me of the opening theme from “Ghost in the Shell”.
-Also, while on the topic of classic music, I personally loved hearing the imperial march as part of their recruitment adds … that for whatever reason just had me smiling from ear to ear.

 When all is said and done, I can respect why fans would have split views on the film.
 I can see why some would right this off as “just another Star Wars movie”, but I can also see how some may view “Solo” as a refreshing change of pace.
 Speaking personally, I’ve always felt that every installment in the franchise following after “The Empire Strikes Back” has been trying too hard to be the next absolute best film in the series.
 “Solo” by contrast is the first film that just felt content to be a good enough movie, and that really made me respect it.
 It was refreshingly simple, fun and bound together by a charming cast.
 When ranking all the films, this one sits comfortably in the middle, not one of the best, but certainly not one of the worst.
 It’s just a perfect little adventure film, and I feel it’s very healthy for long running franchises of this size to just have something okay for once.
 I felt it gave me a little more then I was hoping for, I’ve grown to like it more with repeat viewings, and I really hope it warms up to fans over time.
 It’s one of those films I can just put on when I’m in the mood for Star Wars, but I don’t exactly feel like watching one of the major films, and that for me in turn makes the film feel a little special.
 Considering all the drama and production woes that went on behind the scenes, it’s actually kind of a miracle that “Solo” turned out as good as it did.